 Onboarding a new employee is a complex process, but it does not have to be a complicated process.
 Any time a new mason is hired by a mason contracting company, there is much more to the process than a handshake and a few signatures.
 In addition to conducting the proper reference and background checks, required drug testing, and any other pre-employment screening, the new hire must also undergo extensive employee onboarding and training before they can be legally hired and turned loose with a trowel and some mortar.
 Of all the topics covered in the onboarding process, there are arguably no topics more important than employee safety policies and procedures.
 When approaching this portion of new hire training, it is essential to focus on the essential Do’s and Dont’s of the process to ensure success.

-To learn more about this topic, MASONRY Magazine spoke with Zach Everett, Safety Director at Brazos Masonry in SOMEWHERE, Texas.
+To learn more about this topic, MASONRY Magazine spoke with Zach Everett, Safety Director at Brazos Masonry in Waco, Texas.
 With years of experience enforcing safety regulations and procedures on hundreds of job sites, Everett has seen his fair share of new hires and has guided many new employees through the onboarding process.

 #1: Don’t Assume Anything

 One of the best pieces of advice he shared is to never assume anything, “but especially that someone knows as much as you think they know.”
 Whether a new hire has three months of experience or 30 years, Everett advises to always have every employee complete the onboarding process, particularly the safety unit.
 Training covers hazards like falls, the operation of heavy machinery, and electrical and chemical safety.
 Masons with many years of experience may have previously received this training, but it is imperative they still undergo the same onboarding process to ensure their knowledge of safety policies and procedures is up to date.
 This is important not just for the new hire’s safety while working on the jobsite, but also for the safety of all other employees around them.
 This protects all workers equally and helps to prevent accidents both large and small.